Table of Contents

 Amazon has done this to be more environmentally-conscious.
 This allows the customer to choose the option of having all purchases over a certain timeframe shipped together, rather than always getting the fastest shipping method.
 The customer may choose to wait longer to receive everything together over the more wasteful practice of separate shipments.

-When an order comes in, our software automatically chooses the fulfillment closest to the end consumer.
+When an order comes in, our software automatically chooses the fulfilment closest to the end consumer.
 This reduces shipping costs and leads to quicker deliveries.
 Our proprietary software helps you prevent stockouts so you won’t have to place orders on hold or split shipments.

 If you have an order that has one or more items out of stock, you can choose to split the order to have the products that are available shipped.
-Once the missing product arrives at our fulfillment center, then the rest of the order will be processed automatically.
+Once the missing product arrives at our fulfilment centre, then the rest of the order will be processed automatically.
 Just be sure to notify your customer that the order has been split and that they should expect two packages instead of one.

 While split shipments aren’t always avoidable, you must do all you can to prevent them so your bottom line isn’t harmed.
 Reducing split shipments will make your retail supply chain more efficient, save you money on shipping costs, and reduce waste.
-By partnering with a 3PL like ShipBob, you can optimize your shipments, prevent split orders, and improve your profit margin.
+By partnering with a 3PL like ShipBob, you can optimise your shipments, prevent split orders, and improve your profit margin.